otaku-overclocks/osu-rank/README.md

 What it won't ever do
 ---------------------
-* Compare more than two players (looks quite hard to implement the way i'm doing things)
+* Compare more than two players (looks quite hard to implement the way I'm doing things)

 If you want to build yourself...
 --------------------------------